Boat Launch Observations

 (4) You will see guys try to launch their boat without taking the tie-down straps off.
 When the wife says "I think it is still tied to the trailer" he mumbles some unkind things to her and burns rubber back up the ramp.
 This usually seems to be done during a mid-afternoon, sunny day by some overweight guy wearing shorts, thongs, a skippers cap and a know-it-all (for a short while) look on his face.

 (5) Then there is the hippie who is launching his boat at Westport using a hippie Ford van.
-For some reason he can not see out the mirrors, so he has his buddy open the rear doors.
+For some reason he can not see out the mirrors, so he has his buddy open the van's rear doors.
 Now he can see through the van, then he backs down into the water but when then hits his brakes to slide the boat off.
 Now all their camping gear, sleeping bags, ice chest, food, clothing etc. also comes sliding out the rear of the van into the water thru the open rear doors.
 Then there is a mad scramble to recover all this gear before it floats away.

 (6) Or the non-thinker who is helping his friend at the Deep River launch, and with the boat backed down near the water, he holding the winch handle, positions the clicker in the off position.
 He apparently was going to walk down with the boat holding onto the handle.
 As his friend starts backing down, the boat and trailer moves faster than he anticipated, he looses grip of the handle.
 Soon the weight of the boat slides it off the rollers with the winch line still attached AND the winch handle spinning like a airplane prop.
 This non-thinker then tries to grab the handle.
 WOW - THAT HURTS he utters after the handle hits his arm above the right wrist about 8".
 The way it swelled up so fast, I was sure it had been broken.
 However some dedicated fisherman have to take care of fishing first.